dawsonknudtson/obsidian-notes/Career/Computer Science/OOP/Basics & Interview Prep.md

 - **Encapsulation** (keeping data private in a class)

+	definition : restricting direct access to some of an object's component's, typically by making variables and methods private and then exposing them through public methods (getters/setters).
+It protects the internal state and ensures data integrity.

+	Real World Example(s)

+		Cannot directly change the balance of bank account.
+You must call a deposit() or withdraw methods().
+The balance field is private

+		Car Dashboard : You would not access the engine directly.
+You press accelerator or brake, and then internal systems(engine or breaks) react accordingly - internally encapsulated

 - **Abstraction** (exposing only what's needed)

 - **Inheritance** (base class → derived class)